curry-language/kics2/GITINSTALL.md

 bootstrapping process.
 Currently, there are at least two options:

- 1. Bootstrapping with KiCS2 (the faster option)
+ 1. Bootstrapping with KiCS2 3.0.0 or newer (the faster option)

+    > Note that KiCS2 3.0.0 distributions are not available on the website yet, therefore you may have to use PAKCS for bootstrapping for now.
+Of course you can still bootstrap with KiCS2 if you have already built version 3 somewhere.

     Download and install the KiCS2 distribution from the [KiCS2 download site](http://www-ps.informatik.uni-kiel.de/kics2/download.html).
-    Be sure to use a different directory than `kics2` for this installation, e.g., install this in `/tmp/kics2`.
+    Be sure to use a different directory than this one for this installation, e.g., install this in `/tmp/kics2`.
     If you successfully installed this distribution (note that you do not need the complete installation so that it is sufficient to install this distribution by `make kernel`), you can generate the initial KiCS2 compiler by the command

-        make bootstrap CURRY=/tmp/kics2/bin/kics2
+        make CURRY=/path/to/kics2/bin/kics2

     in the directory `kics2`.

- 2. Bootstrapping with PAKCS (the slower option)
+ 2. Bootstrapping with PAKCS 3.0.0 or newer (the slower option)

     Download and install the PAKCS implementation of Curry from the [PAKCS web site](http://www.informatik.uni-kiel.de/~pakcs).
-    If you successfully installed PAKCS, be sure to have the command `pakcs` in your load path.
-Then you can generate the initial KiCS2 compiler by the command
+    If you successfully installed PAKCS, you can generate the initial KiCS2 compiler by the command

-        make bootstrap
+        make CURRY=/path/to/pakcs/bin/pakcs

     in the directory `kics2`.

-Now you are ready to install KiCS2 with all its components by

-    make
+If `pakcs` is already on your `PATH`, simply running `make` without arguments will work too.

 Further information is available in the installation instructions of the KiCS2 distribution which can be found